Mathematics education: Content and age levels

 Different levels of mathematics are taught at different ages and in somewhat different sequences in different countries.
 Sometimes a class may be taught at an earlier age than typical as a special or honors class.

 Elementary mathematics in most countries is taught similarly, though there are differences.
 Most countries tend to cover fewer topics in greater depth than in the United States.
 During the primary school years, children learn about whole numbers and arithmetic, including addition, subtraction, multiplication, and division.
 Comparisons and measurement are taught, in both numeric and pictorial form, as well as fractions and proportionality, patterns, and various topics related to geometry.

 At high school level in most of the US, algebra, geometry, and analysis (pre-calculus and calculus) are taught as separate courses in different years.

 On the other hand, in most other countries (and in a few US states), mathematics is taught as an integrated subject, with topics from all branches of mathematics studied every year;

-students thus undertake a pre-defined course - entailing several topics - rather than choosing courses à la carte as in the United States.
+students thus follow a pre-defined course sequence – encompassing different topics – rather than choosing courses à la carte as in the United States.

 Even in these cases, however, several "mathematics" options may be offered, selected based on the student's intended studies post high school.

 (In South Africa, for example, the options are Mathematics, Mathematical Literacy and Technical Mathematics.)

 Thus, a science-oriented curriculum typically overlaps the first year of university mathematics, and includes differential calculus and trigonometry at age 16–17 and integral calculus, complex numbers, analytic geometry, exponential and logarithmic functions, and infinite series in their final year of secondary school; Probability and statistics are similarly often taught.

 At college and university level, science and engineering students will be required to take multivariable calculus, differential equations, and linear algebra; at several US colleges, the minor or AS in mathematics substantively comprises these courses.

 Mathematics majors study additional areas of pure mathematics—and often applied mathematics—with the requirement of specified advanced courses in analysis and modern algebra.
 Other topics in pure mathematics include differential geometry, set theory, and topology.

 Applied mathematics may be taken as a major subject in its own right, covering partial differential equations, optimization, and numerical analysis among other topics.
 Courses here are also taught within other programs: for example, civil engineers may be required to study fluid mechanics, and "math for computer science" might include graph theory, permutation, probability, and formal mathematical proofs.

 Pure and applied math degrees often include modules in probability theory or mathematical statistics, as well as stochastic processes.
+Physics, especially theoretical, is mathematics-intensive, substantively overlapping both pure and applied math.